• Home

 Food Fur Life is a good option for a premix https://www.foodfurlife.com/#/ They use egg shell powder instead of bone for calcium.
 This is an added benefit for cats with kidney disease since egg shell is lower in phosphorous.
 Their mix can be used with cooked meat as well.

-If your cat has allergies to eggs, Balance it makes a premix that has no animal derived ingredients.
+If your cat has allergies to eggs, Balance It makes a premix that has no animal derived ingredients.
 The premix is called Carnivore Blend, but they also have other varieties that could be helpful for different situations.
 One blend requires a veterinarian prescription, but is specially formulated for cats with renal disease.
 Their website is www.secure.balanceit.com

 Making the food is super easy!
 Choose your protein of choice, make sure it is thawed and follow the instructions of the premix.
 Food Fur Life has measurements per meal or per 2 lbs of meat, just add the their premix, some water and stir it up.
 Depending on your cats metabolism and weight, divide the food into days and freeze what will not be used within 2 days.
 Ziploc bags can be helpful in separating the food, and a food scale is necessary.
 Most cats eat between 4 and 6 ounces per day.